vbrusca/ZigMatrixUtils/guides/reduce_matrices_1.md

-#Introduction to the XmtxUtils Library
+#Introduction and Reduction of Matrices

 ## Matrix Conversion to Reduced Row Eschelon Form